Chestertown Tea Party: Events in Chestertown

 When news of the closing of the port of Boston reached the Chesapeake Bay port of Chester Town, (now Chestertown) on the Eastern Shore of Maryland in the spring of 1774, town leaders called a meeting to discuss what actions should be taken.
-The local chapter of the Sons of Liberty boldly put forth a list of grievances, which became known as the "Chestertown Resolves".
+The local chapter of the Sons of Liberty boldly put forth a list of grievances, which became known as the Chestertown Resolves.
 These stated that it was unlawful to buy, sell, or drink tea shipped from England.

 The "Resolves" are a matter of historic record, reported in the Maryland Gazette, but for the tossing of tea, there is no contemporary evidence; the earliest record dates to the end of 19th century.
 The Chestertown Tea Party nonetheless remains a major part of local tradition and a source of civic identity.

 Shortly after the Resolves were printed, word came to the citizens that a ship in the local harbor, the brigantine Geddes, had come to port with a shipment of tea.
 According to tradition, on May 23, 1774, a small group of men (unlike their brethren in New England, in broad daylight and without Indian disguise) forcibly boarded the ship and threw its cargo into the Chester River.

 Historic impact

-The events in Chester Town as well as others in port cities like Boston, Annapolis and Charleston, SC, marked a turning point in relations between England and the thirteen colonies.
+The events in Chester Town as well as others in port cities like Boston, Annapolis and Charleston, South Carolina, marked a turning point in relations between England and the Thirteen Colonies.

 After these "tea parties", it was clear that the colonists were deeply committed to opposing taxes they viewed as unfair.
 The destruction of British tea was a defiant act against Parliament and King George and viewed by the Crown as treason.
 The once distinct and autonomous colonies became united under the resolution that they would not accept "taxation without representation" in any form, and that they were willing to act forcefully to protect that right.